 Last time you might recall that I spoke about the picking of the unpickable lock.
 The bicycle lock that was thought to be pick-proof but which was later cleverly picked by use of a bump key.
 Internal Workings Staying on the theme of pick-proof locks though you might want to take a look at the Abloy [...]

 After speaking last time about unpickable locks I thought I'd turn my attention to security pins as these are what you will find on many locks now making them much more pick-proof.The more you know...
 Knowing how to detect security pins will save you a lot of time and frustration.
 Security pins can give the [...]

 How unpickable is an unpickable lock?
 It seems that the question should be 'How long is an unpickable lock unpickable for?'
 A while ago I shared with you a video of a newly designed bicycle lock that was deemed to be unpickable.
 It was a truly unique design because the key was inserted into [...]

-It's probably the most asked question in locksport.
+It's probably the most asked about question in locksport.
 We examine UK law and the ethics of lock picking in this article so you can be 100% confident.
-Lock picking can be a rewarding hobby and can quickly become an obsession (and even a career) but one of the longest running debates behind it is - is [...]
+Lock picking can be a rewarding hobby and can quickly become an obsession (and even a career) but one of the longest running debates behind it is - [...]